emrul17/PortfolioProjects/README.md

 # Salary Prediction Based on Job Description
 # Problem

-The goal of this project is to predict the salary from job description.
+The goal of this project is to examine a set of job postings with salaries predict the salary from job description.
 # File Guide
 SalaryPredictionDEA.ipynb- This notebook describes obtaining data, EDA and data preprocessing.